milanaryal/milanaryal.github.io/_posts/2015/2015-02-19-implementing-medium-inspired-estimated-reading-time-into-jekyll.md

 With the release of Jekyll 2.2.0 it depreciated the liquid tag rounding method `{% raw %}{{ reading_time | round }}{% endraw %}` so we can not get rounded value from the above technique.
 Here we only get 1.6 = 1 or 2.4 = 2 value.

-### Estimated reading time to the rounded whole number into Jekyll
+### Estimating reading time to the rounded whole number into Jekyll

 To get estimated rounded value reading time to the nearest whole number we code more here.